Orientation Days 2020

 Student Identity Card

 The fee for the student identity card is PLN 22.
 It should be paid to an individually generated bank account, the number of which can be found in the "Agreement on the conditions of payment for educational services and other payments related to higher education".
 The Agreement was given to the students of medicine during the recruitment process.
-The proof of payment should contain: the purpose of payment (payment for student ID card), first name an surname of the student and his/her major.
-The ID card will be issued only if the proof of payment has been delivered to the Dean's Office relevant to the major.
+The proof of payment should contain: the purpose of payment (payment for student ID card), first name and surname of the student and his/her major.
+The ID card will be issued only if the proof of payment has been delivered to the Dean's Office relevant to the major, by 31st October 2020.

 Purchasing handbooks and other educational materials